FlowRunner-AI/docs/automations/content/flow-editing/floweditor.md

+---
+icon: material/palette
+---

 # Introduction to the Flow Editor

-In the heart of Backendless Automations lies the Flow Editor, a dynamic and interactive graphical environment where the art of workflow creation comes to life.
+In the heart of FlowRunner™ lies the Flow Editor, a dynamic and interactive graphical environment where the art of workflow creation comes to life.
 This powerful editor is designed to be intuitively accessible, yet rich in features, making it the perfect tool for both newcomers to the world of automations and seasoned professionals seeking to streamline their processes.
 In this chapter, we'll introduce you to the main elements of the Flow Editor interface, guiding you through its layout and functionalities to help you start creating your own workflows with confidence.

 To navigate to the Flow Editor, click the `Edit Flow Version` icon for the flow you would like to edit in the main Flow Manager interface: